On Solving Dual Conformal Integrals in Coulomb-branch Amplitudes and Their Periods: Periods, binary DCI integrals and -graphs f-graphs

 Third, although the magnitudes of MZVs are not important and their motivic version is mostly studied which manifests their algebraic properties, the magnitudes of \textit{single-valued} MZVs may still be interesting since they may be related to the anomalous dimensions in $N=4$ SYM and thus correspond to energy of string configurations according to AdS/CFT correspondence~\cite{Leurent:2013mr}.
 We find that the magnitudes of all binary DCI integrals periods with a given loop order $L$ lie within the closed interval formed by $P_{ladder}(L)$ and $P_{zigzag}(L)$.
 This can be understood qualitatively, since ladders are binary Steinmann SVHPLs with the least depth and zigzags are binary Steinmann SVHPLs with the greatest depth.
 Here, the depth can be understood as the number of '1's in the words of corresponding highest-weight SVHPLs.
-Usually, given the weight, the magnitude of multiple zeta values will decrease as their depth increases.
-Our second conjecture about periods of binary Steinmann SVHPLs is \begin{conj} Given the loop number $L=\sum_{i=1}^{r}n_{r}$, $P_{L}\le P_{n_1,n_2,\ldots,n_{r}}\le P_{{ \underbrace{2,2,\ldots,2}_{\left\lfloor L/2\right\rfloor}},L\!\bmod\!
-2}$. \end{conj} This conjecture is also checked up to ten loops.
+Usually, for a given weight, multiple zeta values tend to have smaller magnitudes as their depth increases, in a certain range of depth\footnote{This is a rather rough statement.
+It can be understood from the sum theorem of multiple zeta value (conjectured in \cite{hoffman1992} and proven by Granville \cite{Granville1997AnalyticNT} and Zagier independently): $\sum_{\{(n_1,n_2,\ldots,n_{r})|n_1+\ldots+n_r=L,n_r>1\}}\zeta_{n_1,n_2,\ldots,n_r}=\zeta_{L}$ for given $r$.
+Then with the increase of $r$, when the number of partition increase, their average magnitudes will decrease.
+When $r$ cross some threshold, the number of partition will decrease and then the process reverses.
+In the other end, we will have $\zeta_{{ \underbrace{1,1,\ldots,1}_{L-2}},2}=\zeta_{L}$ \cite{hoffman1992}.
+So this statement roughly hold in a certain range of $r$. }.
+Our second conjecture about periods of binary Steinmann SVHPLs is \begin{conj} Given the loop number $L=\sum_{i=1}^{r}n_{i}$, $P_{{ \underbrace{2,2,\ldots,2}_{\left\lfloor L/2\right\rfloor}},L\!\bmod\!
+2}\le P_{n_1,n_2,\ldots,n_{r}}\le P_{L}$. \end{conj} This conjecture is also checked up to ten loops.
 And we depict the spectrum formed by periods of binary Steinmann SVHPLs up to nine loops in Fig.~\ref{fig:periodspectrum}.

 This gives us a rough idea of how these periods grow with weight and how they decrease with depth.

 Finally, by calculating all the periods of binary Steinmann SVHPLs, we can identify their basis in the lower-loop cases.
 It is summarized in Table.~\ref{tab:periodbasis}.